 What this post is

-- This post has been created to address a few arguments (and/or questions and/or myths) people have about vegetarians and vegetarianism.
+- This post has been created to address a few arguments/questions/myths people have about vegetarians and vegetarianism.

 - Some vegetarians are vegetarians simply because they were told to, or just subconsciously felt they should be vegetarian.
-This post is also to talk about the ideology behind vegetarianism for them—to understand why we are vegetarians.
+This post is also to talk about the idea behind vegetarianism for them—to understand why we are vegetarians.

 So here are a few of the questions addressed.
 Let’s begin!

 Are vegan and vegetarian the same

 Nope.
 Veganism is a more thoughtful (and more difficult) form of vegetarianism.
-There are a few slabs of food orientation, if it may be called so (LOL).
+There are a few slabs of food orientation, if it may be called so.
 I’ll list the most common ones here:

 Fruitarians are those who eat only fruits and vegetables plucked out of plants or trees, without harming the plant or tree in any way.
 They don’t eat things that are technically branches, roots or stem or any part of the plant life, plucking of which harms it in any way.
 So a fruitarian would not eat potatoes or onions or garlic.
 And they live on the product of the plant or tree, and not on a part of them.
 Apples, tomatoes, cucumber, etc. are eaten by fruitarians.
 Fruitarians do not consume milk or dairy products either.

 Vegans eat all parts of plants including their product, hide, stem, branches, leaves … But they don’t consume milk or milk products.
 Nor do they consume things such as honey.
 Their ideology is that animals should be left to live without any sort of disturbance.
 So a cow’s milk is for its calf, and humans should not take that away from them.